-Kansas State University, K-State Research and Extension, and the Kansas Forest Service are all represented on the Kansas Interagency Wildfire Council (KIWC).
-KIWC consists of federal and state agencies with a focus on wildfires, their impacts, and prevention.
-For the second year, Governor Sam Brownback has signed a proclamation from KIWC designating February 22-27, 2016 as Wildfire Awareness Week in Kansas.
+Kansas State University, K-State Research and Extension, and Kansas Forest Service are all represented on the Kansas Interagency Wildfire Council (KIWC).
+KIWC consists of federal and state agencies whom focus on wildfires, their impacts, and prevention.
+For the third year, Governor Sam Brownback has signed a proclamation from KIWC designating February 19-25, 2017 as Wildfire Awareness Week.

+In 2016, Barber County had the largest wildfire in Kansas history with the Anderson Creek fire.
+More than 250,000 acres burned in Barber County alone in that fire.
 In 2015, 5,945 wildfires were reported in Kansas resulting in 21 injuries and nearly $4.9 million in property loss and damage.
-These fires burned approximately 187,000 acres.
 Kansas averages around 6,000 wildfires totaling 150,000 acres each year.
 A majority of these fires occur in the spring and are the result of human activities.

 During Wildfire Awareness Week, KIWC and first responders remind all Kansas citizens to exercise safe, responsible behavior when conducting outdoor burning, now and during the coming season.
-Over 80% of first responders are volunteers.
-Some extra vigilance from those who do any kind of burning goes a long way to reducing the occurrence of wild land fire, the resulting injuries and property loss, and the demand on those volunteers.
+More than 80% of first responders are volunteers and some extra vigilance from those who are burning goes a long way to reducing the occurrence of wild land fire, the resulting injuries and property loss, and the demand on those volunteers.